pavishetty2021/html-css-coding-standard/README.md

     All documents must be using the HTML5 doctype and the <html> element should have a "lang" attribute.
 The <head> should also at a minimum include "viewport" and "charset"         meta tags.

+  # Including meta data

+    Classes should ideally only be used as styling hooks.
+If you need to include additional data in the HTML document, for example to pass data to JavaScript, then the HTML5         data- attributes should be used.

   # Forms

     Form fields must always include a <label> element with a "for" attribute matching the "id" on the input.
 This helps accessibility by focusing the input when the label is         clicked, it also helps screen readers match labels to their respective inputs.